ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-10-17-design-patterns-in-ruby.markdown

 end
 ```

-No matter whether you tailor your objects one method at a time or in module- sized chunks, the ultimate effect is to create a customized object, uniquely made to order for the requirements of the moment.
+No matter whether you tailor your objects one method at a time or in module-sized chunks, the ultimate effect is to create a customized object, uniquely made to order for the requirements of the moment.

 ### Reflections